 To celebrate 20 years of the BPTC at The University of Law, and in recognition of the challenges and costs of pursuing a career at the Bar, we’ve reduced this year’s BPTC fees.
 Fees are the same for both full-time and part-time programmes:

-Further information on course fees.
+Further information on course fees and instalment options.

 If you wish to apply for our BPTC LLM, apply via BarSAS as normal and on accepting your place, you will be given the opportunity to choose which award you would like to study.

 At The University of Law, we recognise that your ultimate goal is to obtain pupillage, progress onto tenancy and hone all the skills and experience you need to develop your practice.
 That’s why we ensure that every step of the way, you have dedicated careers support and a wealth of opportunities to progress.

 The University of Law has the UK’s largest law careers and employability service, with more than 30 experts providing support as soon as you accept your place.
 Through one-on-one careers appointments, live and virtual workshops, the careers team advise on: